 In a future, private underground prison/Fortress, the inmates are computer controlled with CCTV, dream readers and devices that can cause pain or death.
+John and his illegally pregnant wife ...
+Read allIn a future, private underground prison/Fortress, the inmates are computer controlled with CCTV, dream readers and devices that can cause pain or death.
+John and his illegally pregnant wife are inside but want to escape before birth.In a future, private underground prison/Fortress, the inmates are computer controlled with CCTV, dream readers and devices that can cause pain or death.
 John and his illegally pregnant wife are inside but want to escape before birth.

 Despite said bad make up, Fortress features some extremely good practical effects.
 While avoiding spoilers, some very messy deaths are involved with characters being literally blown apart.
 These look frankly fantastic, especially (as I'm sure you've heard from every other critic ever) compared to CGI deaths in PG-13 films today.
 There's something visceral and authentic about them...the idea that what you're seeing is really happening.

 And despite being restricted to one location, Fortress certainly makes the most of what it has.
 The Fortress is very well designed, packed with containment systems that the protagonist turns against it.
 Granted, there is some silliness involved - apparently, there is only one non-lethal way to subdue prisoners, and after that it's straight on to 'blow-to-bits'.
 But -and this is important- all of it is for a reason.
 You don't get the sense that something is there just to facilitate someone using it to escape, and indeed the design appears to be based on a real-life idea from Britain - the Panopticon, emphasising prisoners' fear of being watched more than actual effort spent watching them.